 - A business plan will give you a guide so you can plan for any additional resources you may need as you grow.
 This will help you manage your cash flow as you invest in expansion, inventory, new employees or any other necessary steps required to support your vision.

-Creating a business plan is a project that is often overlooked in businesses of all size but it’s a critical step in achieving the results you desire.
+Creating a business plan is overlooked in businesses of all size but it’s a critical step in achieving the results you desire.

 A business plan allows you to work ON your business instead of IN it.